StrongTownsVancouver/website/README.md

 ## ⭐ Want to contribute?

-Check out [Astro documentation](https://docs.astro.build) to get familiar with the framwork website is built upon.
+Check out [Astro documentation](https://docs.astro.build) to get familiar with the framework.
 We are happy to accept contributions, but we don't have an SLA to respond on issues or to review contributions.
 Please be respectful to other contributors!

 ### Want to add new blog post?

 If you want to add a new blog post, feel free to create a Pull Request with new post placed in [src/content/blog](https://github.com/StrongTownsVancouver/website/tree/main/src/content/blog).
+If you're not feeling confident using GitHub and development tools, feel free to send a draft of your post along with original images to any of the Strong Towns Vancouver administrators, they will be happy to help you get published.

 ## Deployment

 This website is deployed using Cloudflare pages.
 Deployment happens from `main` branch on every new push.
 Current production deployment can be found [here](https://dash.cloudflare.com/f722cdce5f340e4988649624ffd3de49/pages/view/strongtownsvan).
-Please talk to any of Strong Towns Vancouver administrators to get access if you need it.
+Please talk to any of the Strong Towns Vancouver administrators to get access if you need it.